-Strategy OS 1.10.1 - Coordinated Management
+Strategy OS 1.11.1 - Coordinated Management

-The City shall coordinate with Sarasota County to maintain and extend interlocal agreements concerning the operation and maintenance of new parks and preservation of sensitive habitats within the City.
+The City will continue to coordinate with Sarasota County on interlocal agreements concerning the operation and maintenance of new parks and preservation of sensitive habitats within the City.
 (Prev.
 Parks Policy 3.1)

-Strategy OS 1.10.2 - Coordinated Functional Open Space Development
+Strategy OS 1.11.2 - Coordinated Functional Open Space Development